Ted Kerrn, Bagpiper

 music shop will sometimes insist they can order bagpipes and associated

 equipment.
-The truth is a standard music shop will likely know nothing about bagpipes or
+The truth is they likely know nothing about bagpipes or

 bagpiping.
 What they will order for you is the same junk sold on E-Bay.